La-Sian/100-Days-Of-Code-/README.md

 DAY 43

 Today I started working on a project, that is based on making an frontended app that resolves some of the issues bootcampers face.
 We were able to find a problem and think of a solution and visualise a mvp model.

+DAY 44

+Continued with our project week, where we were able to finish our wireframe template  of how we want our app to look like.
+Continued working on user personas and journeys.
+We also managed to create our main plan to refer to completing next goals.